py-bootcamp/learn-python-with-tdd/hello-world.md

 print(Hello())
 ```

-We have created a new function with `def` called `Hello`, this function doesn't accept any parameter but returns a string.
-This means this function returns a `string`.
+We have created a new function with `def` called `Hello`, this function doesn't accept any parameter but returns a `string` (str).

-Python is a dynamically-typed language, while types are optionals and not used at runtime they help understanding your code.
+> Python is a dynamically-typed language, while types are optionals and not used at runtime they help describing your code.

+On line 2 we have a docstring, which is how you can document your code in Python.

 Now create a new file called `hello_test.py` where we are going to write a test for our `Hello` function